ponssssssmarc/Marc-TFG-Files/ToolsInstallation.md

 gmx genion -s dummy.tpr -o STBO_ion.pdb -p topol.top -neutral
 choose Group 16 (SOL)
 ```
 17. The qmatoms.dat file shhould be created.
-It should contain the various qatoms in the system, the moorse paramters and softcore potentials.
-The table for the soft core potentials should also be generated based on your beta value.
+It should contain the various qatoms in the system, the moorse parameters and softcore potentials.
+The table for the softcore potentials should also be generated based on your beta value.
 This is done using the command:
 ```
 gfortran gen_table.f90 -o gen_table.out
  ./gen_table.out > table_r1_hr.xvg